kata-containers/kata-containers/README.md

-# packaging
+# Kata Containers packaging

-Kata Containers packaging
+This repository is used to generate packages for Kata Containers components.